'Blood on your hands': Montana lawmaker's words not unusual | KRDO

 In an interview with The Associated Press after losing her access to the House floor on Wednesday, Zephyr said she expected the House’s majority leader to object in the moment but did not think the pushback would escalate.
 By that point, she said opponents had “closed their ears” to the harms posed by the bill.

-Multiple studies have shown that transgender youth are more likely to consider or attempt suicide and less at risk for depression and suicidal behaviors when able to access gender-affirming care.
+Multiple studies have shown that transgender youth are more likely to consider or attempt suicide in general but are less at risk for depression and suicidal behaviors when able to access gender-affirming care.

 Zephyr, a first-term Democrat, has plenty of company among both parties in her choice of words.